Edinburgh Royal Choral Union - A leading choir in Edinburgh

 "Let me say, categorically, that this was one of the best ‘Messiah’ performances I have ever heard, and huge congratulations must go to all those involved.

 "Conducted with flair and elan by Michael Bawtree, and with four exceptional young Scottish or Scottish-based soloists, this was a performance to savour, and it was greeted at the end by huge cheers and bravos.
-It was rather interesting to hear the work at Easter time, because, of course, the second and third parts describe the Passion and Resurrection of Christ.
-The first part is about the Nativity, and this is why it is more often performed at Christmas, but the Easter context was revealing, and poignant.

 "The Edinburgh Royal Choral Union was arrayed in the choir gallery in nicely spaced order, above a small but hand- picked chamber orchestra, the Edinburgh Pro Musica Orchestra, who played throughout with great clarity.
 With John Kitchen at the harpsichord and Morley Whitehead at the organ, we had two of Edinburgh’s finest musicians in place, and Michael Bawtree, as conductor, controlled the performance from the podium.
-Mr Bawtree is a wonderfully flexible and lively figure, almost dancing before the performers, and as soon as he launched into the Sinfonia at the beginning, we knew we were in for a thrilling concert.
-Preferring brisk tempi, but never too fast, the work sped along at Mr Bawtree’s urging, and there were none of the longueurs which can slow ‘Messiah’ down.
-Judicious cuts took us through the whole piece in two and a half hours, with a twenty minute interval, and the time flew by.
-The chorus stands and sits were perfectly executed, the soloists, who sat at the sides, moved beautifully into position for their arias, and the whole piece flowed from beginning to end with a perfect inevitability. "

 Messiah 2020